danielvarcas/nc-knews/README.md

 GET /api/users/:user_id
 ```

-- should respond with a user object
+- responds with a user object
-- each user should have
+- each user has
   - `user_id`
   - `username`
   - `avatar_url`